WhyDRS/DUNA-docs/comments/S7-27-15/README.md

 https://www.sec.gov/comments/sr-dtc-2006-16/dtc200616-42.pdf
-"The DTC ... [is] attempting to make... rules... for transfer agent non-members... [who] are direct competitors of DTC." from https://www.reddit.com/r/Superstonk/comments/pw0opj/computershare_is_a_competitor_to_the_dtc_comment/, which probably wont get cited but cool guy
+"The DTC ... [is] attempting to make... rules... for transfer agent non-members... [who] are direct competitors of DTC." from https://www.reddit.com/r/Superstonk/comments/pw0opj/computershare_is_a_competitor_to_the_dtc_comment/, which probably wont get cited but cool pser

 # Original main frame